Attack submarine: Other new technologies

 Sonar research showed that a sonar sphere capable of three-dimensional operation, mounted at the very bow of a streamlined submarine, would increase detection performance.
 This was recommended by Project Nobska, a 1956 study ordered by Chief of Naval Operations Admiral Arleigh Burke.
-The one-off Tullibee in 1960 and the Thresher class starting in 1961 were the first with a bow-mounted sonar sphere; midships torpedo tubes angled outboard were fitted to make room for the sphere.
+The one-off Tullibee in 1960 and the Thresher class starting in 1961 were the first with a bow-mounted sonar sphere, the BQQ-2; midships torpedo tubes angled outboard were fitted to make room for the sphere.

 Failure to develop a U.S. nuclear hunter-killer (SSKN)

-Tullibee was a type of nuclear-powered SSK; technologically very successful, intentionally slow but ultra-quiet with turbo-electric drive.
+Tullibee was a type of nuclear-powered SSK; technologically very successful, intentionally slow but ultra-quiet with turbo–electric drive.
 Her unexpectedly high cost compared with the Thresher proved it was impossible to build a low-cost nuclear SSK (several nuclear reactor features could not be scaled down beyond a certain point, including radiation shielding).
 This result coupled with her lower performance was judged to be not cost-effective and the type was not repeated; the Navy decided to merge the hunter-killer role with the attack submarines, making the terms interchangeable.
 Thresher was faster and had an increased diving depth, carried twice as many torpedoes, included comparable sound silencing improvements, and was commissioned only nine months later.

-Threshers loss in April 1963 triggered a major redesign of subsequent US submarines known as the SUBSAFE program.
-However, Thresher's general arrangement and concept were continued in all subsequent US Navy attack submarines.
+Threshers loss in April 1963 triggered a major redesign of subsequent U.S. submarines known as the SUBSAFE program.
+However, Thresher's general arrangement and concept were continued in all subsequent U.S. Navy attack submarines.